SottNick/http2https/README.md

+http2https or https2http – depending on how you think about it...

 This is a simple PHP script to create a gateway to access HTTPS (SSL) web pages and files via HTTP requests.

 This script may be needed, for example, for Arduino-based devices (ESP6266) when there is no option to support SSL certificates.